-Student teachers will also face significantly increased expectations under the revised NYS Education Department guidelines for certification effective in 2014.
-In addition to the revised content specialty test assessments, candidates will be required to pass the EAS (Educating All Students) test that measures their ability to successfully teach a diverse student population.
-Finally (and probably the most time consuming and complex) is the Education Teacher Performance Assessment (edTPA) requiring a collection of artifacts including commentaries, videos, lesson plans, and student work samples, which will be scored by qualified evaluators.
-The edTPA has been developed by Stanford University as a nationally available assessment of readiness to teach and will give pre-service teachers in New York the opportunity to be judged relative to their peers in other states.
+Student teachers will face high expectations under the revised NYS Education Department certification guidelines, which came into effect in 2014.
+In addition to content specialty test assessments, candidates will be required to pass the EAS (Educating All Students) test that measures their ability to successfully teach a diverse student population.
+Finally (and probably the most time consuming and complex) is the Education Teacher Performance Assessment (edTPA).
+It requires a collection of artifacts including commentaries, videos, lesson plans, and student work samples, which will be scored by qualified evaluators.
+The edTPA was developed by Stanford University as a nationally available assessment of readiness to teach and will give pre-service teachers in New York the opportunity to be judged relative to their peers in other states.